Two-Day Nikko Itinerary

 Kegon Falls

 Kegon Falls is one of Japan’s top three waterfalls and the most popular to visit in Nikko.
 Standing at nearly 100 meters tall, it is the only exit for the waters of Lake Chuzenji, which is viewable from the Akechidaira Observatory.
-We visited in the summer when it was prime time to see the waterfall in full force.
+We first visited in the summer when it was prime time to see the waterfall in full force but have also visited in late fall and the waters were still exceptionally strong!

-Upon arriving, we noticed that there are two observation areas.
-We first went to the top lookout which is free to visit.
-After, we took an elevator to the experience of the waterfall from below on a multi-level viewing deck.
+Upon arriving, you’ll notice that there are two observation areas.
+First is the top lookout which is free to visit.
+The second is an elevator which costs 570 yen per person and takes you 100 meters below ground to a multi-level viewing deck!

 Lake Chuzenji Boat Cruise

 Lake Chuzenji was formed over 20,000 years ago by a volcanic eruption of Mount Nantai.
-Most of the shores of Lake Chuzenji are untouched by nature with the exception of Chuzenji Onsen, a small hot spring town.
+Most of the shores of Lake Chuzenji are untouched by nature except Chuzenji Onsen, a small hot spring town.
 When visiting Lake Chuzenji we recommend taking a boat ride around the lake from the Chuzenji Onsen cruise terminal to make your way to the next destinations in this Nikko itinerary.

 The boats make hourly departures and loop around the lake stopping at Shobugahama (20 minutes) and Chuzenji Temple (50 minutes).
-There are also occasional stops between Chuzenjiko Onsen and Senjugahama from June-September.
+There are also occasional stops between Chuzenjiko Onsen and Senjugahama from June to September.

 Ryuzu Falls